rajans027/Rajan-Resume/README.md

 on IAM gave my new user the AmazonS3FullAccess

 ## Using AWS SAM using Cloud formation
-Remember, SAM uses CloudFormation in the background, it translates every SAM resource into pure CF and deploys it as a stack.
+A nice blog to begin with SAM https://blog.heyitschris.com/posts/get-your-foot-in-the-door-with-sam/ Remember, SAM uses CloudFormation in the background, it translates every SAM resource into pure CF and deploys it as a stack.

 Install SAM using